*This post is sponsored by Caboodles

-I ended up serving these at my annual Galentines day party (more on that to come very soon) where nobody but myself has to live gluten-free.
+I ended up serving these at my annual Galentines day party where nobody but myself has to live gluten-free.
 The girls said they were delicious!
 They thought both presentation and taste were spot on.

 Now, I realize that the red dye isn’t ideal.
 Truly yucky stuff but to get that deep red color, it is almost impossible without it.
 I’ve tried the natural food dyes on the market and they just aren’t potent enough for red velvet.
 Feel free to leave it out if you don’t mind the lack of red color.
 It is much healthier for you that way.

 I have to say that I may be making these delicious ooey gooey red velvet cookies for more than just Valentines.
 Just think, they would be perfection at Christmas time with some green sprinkles and could even make for an eerie little treat at halloween if dressed up right.
 We sure loved these cookies and think they will also make you and your Valentine swoon…